Transfer of Dual Enrollment Credits

 DUAL ENROLLMENT refers to the practice of a student being enrolled at two schools simultaneously, as may occur when an advanced high school student registers to take a course from a college or university.

-First-Year students wishing to submit a transcript for consideration of transfer credit should also submit a cover letter from the credit-granting institution outlining the following points of information along with the official transcript.
+First-Year or Transfer students wishing to submit a transcript for consideration of college transfer credit taken while enrolled in high school should submit the First-Year College Credit Transfer Evaluation Form to the Office of Registration and Records in addition to the official transcript.

 The transcribed course must meet the following criteria under a DUAL credit arrangement: